-Storage Yard (Outdoor).
-The storage of material outdoors as a principal use of the lot for more than 24 hours.
+Outdoor Storage of Materials.
+The outdoor storage of material such as brick, stone, concrete, wood, or similar (not including vehicle or shipping container storage) as a principal use of the lot for more than 24 hours.

 Street.
 A public or private right-of-way that affords a primary means of vehicular access to abutting property, but does not include alleys or driveways.